Understand and Overcome Emotional Dependency

 Emotional dependency often brings immediate relief.

 By seeking reassurance, closeness, or constant connection, you temporarily reduce feelings of uncertainty, abandonment, or emotional insecurity.
+The anxiety disappears for a little while.

 The difficulty is that our brain is much better at detecting immediate relief than delayed consequences.
 Because the relief is felt today, the brain interprets the strategy as effective and reinforces it.